Parameterized Complexity of Efficient Sortation: Introduction

 \section{Introduction}

-The task of finding optimal solutions to logistical challenges has motivated the study of a wide range of computational graph problems including, e.g., the classical \textsc{Vertex} and \textsc{Edge Disjoint Paths}~\cite{GanianO21,GanianOR21,LokshtanovMP0Z20,Lokshtanov0Z20} problems and \textsc{Coordinated Motion Planning} (also known as \textsc{Multiagent Pathfinding})~\cite{EibenGK23,GeftH22,KornhauserMS84,SternSFK0WLA0KB19}.
-And yet, when dealing with logistical challenges at a higher scale, collision avoidance (which is the main goal in the aforementioned two problems) is no longer relevant and one needs to consider different factors when optimizing or designing a logistical network.
+The task of finding optimal solutions to logistical challenges has motivated the study of a wide range of computational graph problems including, e.g., the classical \textsc{Vertex} and \textsc{Edge Disjoint Paths}~\cite{GanianO21,GanianOR21,GolovachT11,LokshtanovMP0Z20,Lokshtanov0Z20} problems and \textsc{Coordinated Motion Planning} (also known as \textsc{Multiagent Pathfinding})~\cite{DeligkasEGK024,EibenGK23,FioravantesKKMO24,GeftH22,KornhauserMS84,SternSFK0WLA0KB19}.
+And yet, when dealing with logistical challenges at a higher scale, collision avoidance (the main goal in these three problems) is no longer relevant and one needs to consider different factors when optimizing or designing a logistical network.
 In this paper, we focus on \emph{parcel sortation}, a central aspect of contemporary large-scale logistical networks which has not yet been thoroughly investigated from an algorithmic and complexity-theoretic perspective.